 Windows 10 Upgrade Challenges for SCCM Admins

 Are the SCCM admins ready with their solutions and Task Sequence?
 I think, yes, the basic build and upgrade would be another complex process.

 However, the main headache would be the content and replication of gigs of data (boot images, drivers, OS Images, User Data, etc..) to loads of remote offices.
 How can we tackle it?

-There are some many ways to tackle these challenges and makes SCCM admins life easy.
+There are many ways to tackle these challenges which makes SCCM admin’s life easy.
 One of them is to use SCCM extension products like Adaptiva Onesite.